bl-sdk/PythonSDK/README.md

 Begin by [downloading the latest version of `PythonSDK.zip` here](https://github.com/Matt-Hurd/BL2-SDK/releases).

 For PythonSDK to be able to interact with the game, you must add a few things to the game's Win32 folder.
-If you already have PluginLoader installed, you are all set to go and may skip ahead to Step 6.
+If you already have PluginLoader installed, you'll need to overwrite some files.

 1. Quit the game if it is running.